cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ###### Signer

 Interface responsible for signing a message and returning the generated signature.
-The `SignerOptions` map allows for flexible and dynamic configuration of the signing process.
+The `SignerOpts` map allows for flexible and dynamic configuration of the signing process.
 This can include algorithm-specific parameters, security levels, or other contextual information that might be necessary for the signing operation.